rofgh/ur_to_sr_mapping/README.md

 # Hidden-Sin
 ## README NEEDS RE-WRITING AFTER .PY FILE SPLITS and GENERAL EXTENSION
 Right now there are four main .py files:

 SR_creator.py, which is the user-run script
-nodes.py, which creates a tree for each representation
-parameters.py, which is the code for each parameter
 obj_maker.py, which is the original script, being harvested and split for better script interaction, it may be obsolete soon.